MCZhi/zhiyuhuang.github.io/_pages/about.md

 My research focuses on the intersection of robotics, mobility, and artificial intelligence (AI).
 I aim to develop algorithms and techniques that enable machines/robots to interact with humans naturally and make intelligent decisions.
 My research interests include deep learning, reinforcement learning, and generative AI, applied to areas such as perception, prediction, decision-making, simulation in autonomous driving, and human-machine interaction.
 My work has led to the publication of over 30 papers in top AI, ITS, and robotics journals and conferences.

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 Our NAVSIM paper on end-to-end driving benchmark has been accepted at NeurIPS 2024 Datasets and Benchmarks Track!
 - *2024.07*: &nbsp;🎉🎉 Our ITSC invited session on [Learning-powered and Knowledge-driven Autonomous Driving](https://sites.google.com/view/itsc-lpad-2) has received 11 paper submissions, all of which were accepted.
 Congratulations to all the authors!
 Looking forward to seeing you in Edmonton, Canada!
 - *2024.06*: &nbsp;🎉🎉 Our team secured first place in the Waymo Open Dataset Occupancy Flow Challenge and second place in the Sim Agents Challenge!
 Check out our technical reports on the [Waymo challenge website](https://waymo.com/open/challenges/) and [CVPR 2024 Workshop on Autonomous Driving](https://cvpr2024.wad.vision/).
 - *2024.05*: &nbsp;🎉🎉 Our paper on online belief prediction and POMDP planning has been accepted by RAL!